bmanzanoqa/MICEXFinal/README.md

 I am proud to show the ![First time the app worked](https://github.com/bmanzanoqa/MICEXFinal/blob/main/Supporting%20Files/First%20time%20home%20page%20worked.PNG).

-It was the most fantastic feeling just to see @big Ben' written in the screen.
+It was the most fantastic feeling just to see 'Big Ben' written in the screen.

 Below there are some screenshoots of what the app looks like at this stage.